Who is the richest woman in the world?

 Who is Francoise Bettencourt Meyers?

-She inherited her stake in L'Oréal from her mother, Liliane Bettencourt the daughter of Eugene Schueller, the company’s founder.
+She inherited her stake in L'Oréal from her mother, Liliane Bettencourt, the daughter of Eugène Schueller, the company’s founder.

 Liliane Bettencourt passed away in 2017 and left her fortune to Francoise.

 Francoise serves as the chairwoman of the company's board and has a significant influence on the company’s day-to-day operations.
-She’s pushed the company to modernize its image, advocating for improved sustainability and social responsibility targets, helping L'Oréal change with the times and maintain its position as a leader in the cosmetics industry.
+She’s pushed the company to modernise its image, advocating for improved sustainability and social responsibility targets, helping L'Oréal change with the times and maintain its position as a leader in the cosmetics industry.

-As well as acting as the chairwoman of L'Oréal’s board, Francoise and her husband, Jean-Pierre Meyers founded the Bettencourt Meyers Family Foundation, which supports environmental, social justice, and human rights initiatives.
+As well as acting as the chairwoman of L'Oréal’s board, Francoise and her husband, Jean-Pierre Meyers, founded the Bettencourt Meyers Family Foundation, which supports environmental, social justice and human rights initiatives.

 How the richest woman in the world earned her fortune